-They probably won’t bear fruit in this country, (although there is a chance they will) but their silvery green leaves are emphatic of warmer climes.
-Choose a sunny, sheltered spot for your Olea Eurpoea.
+They probably won’t bear fruit in this country, (although there is a chance they may) but their silvery green leaves are emphatic of warmer climes.
+Choose a sunny, sheltered spot for your Olea Europaea.

-Geraniums: Perfect for pots and window boxes, geraniums will bring lots of lovely colour to your silver green and terracotta backdrop.
-Check out Calliope’s fantastic range.
+- Geraniums: Perfect for pots and window boxes.
+They will bring lots of lovely colour to your silver green and terracotta backdrop

 Don’t forget that many Mediterranean plants are drought tolerant and will need well-drained soil that isn’t too heavy.
 If you have clay soil, you can improve it by digging in plenty of organic matter as well as some horticultural grit for drainage.
 Always make sure your pots have holes in the bottom to allow water to drain away easily.

 Function is important in a Mediterranean garden, and protection from the elements in the form of shade and cooling water is a must.